15 Days Everest Base Camp Trek Itinerary (Kathmandu to EBC and Kalapatthar)

 Trekking duration: 8hrs

-After a couple of hours of a hike, you will reach Gorak Shep and continue your journey to the Everest Base Camp at 5365m, the closest you can get to the Everest.
+After a couple of hours of a hike, you will reach Gorakshep and continue your journey to the Everest Base Camp at 5,364m, the closest you can get to the Everest.

-During spring, you will witness many expedition teams that are about to attempt the summit.
+In spring, you may see expedition teams preparing for Everest summit season.
 The view of Khumbu icefall and glacier is spectacular from the Base camp.

 Overnight at a lodge.